understanding-plurality-vs-majority-statistics-for-unions

 Define Plurality and Majority Voting Systems

-Conversely, majority voting necessitates that a candidate obtain more than half of the total votes to be declared the winner.
+Conversely, necessitates that a candidate obtain more than half of the total votes to be declared the winner.
 If no candidate achieves this threshold, a runoff is typically conducted among the leading candidates to determine the final victor.
 This framework is designed to ensure that the chosen representative has the support of most voters, thereby enhancing the legitimacy of the election result.

 The central node represents the topic of voting systems.
 Each branch explores either plurality or majority systems, showing definitions and key points clearly, so you can easily compare and understand their differences.